 - Daniel Groody and Migration Theology

 Groody focuses on migration issues in South America.
 According to him, there are three levels of migration theology.
-First, Pastoral level: to meet the needs of immigrants; Second, Spiritual level: what spiritual point does immigrants have about immigration?; Third, Theological level: This is a whole picture that combines the above two, and is regarded as a stage of the theological interpretation. has four theological viewpoints: 1) Imago Dei must be restored equally to immigrants because all humans have the image of God.
-2) The word of reconciliation through Verbum Dei, a unity as a body and forgiveness, must be immigration.
-3) The ministry of the redemption of Jesus Christ, Missio Dei, must be without discrimination to anyone.
+First, Pastoral level: to meet the needs of immigrants; Second, Spiritual level: what spiritual point does immigrants have about immigration?; Third, Theological level: This is a whole picture that combines the above two, and is regarded as a stage of the theological interpretation.
+Groody has four theological viewpoints: 1) Imago Dei must be restored equally to immigrants because all humans have the image of God.
+2) The word of reconciliation through Verbum Dei, a unity as a body and forgiveness, must be made through immigration.
+3) The ministry of the redemption of Jesus Christ, Missio Dei, must be achieved without discrimination to anyone.
 4) Visions of God's Kingdom, Visio Dei, must be realized without discrimination on the border.

 In summary, he argues that immigration is no longer a social, economic, or political issue that governments are discussing, but a theological framework for human life and dignity.